fetchai/agents-aea/docs/install.md

 └── packages
 ```

+!!! tip "Alternatively, clone a template repo:"
     Instead of the above, you can clone the template repo as described in `Approach 1` in the <a href="../development-setup#approach-1">development setup</a> guide.

-### Virtual Environment
+#### Virtual Environment

 Unless you are using the docker image, we highly recommend using a virtual environment so that your setup is isolated from the rest of your system.
 This prevents clashes and ensures consistency across dependencies.